How do I know my child is ready for school?

 How do I help my child make the transition to attending Puddle Jumpers Workshop?

-With your inputs, our Activity Coordinator and current members will help you and your child through the adjustment process.
+With your inputs, our Activity Coordinators and current members will help you and your child through the adjustment process.
 Some kids adjust very quickly; others need more time.
 Some have a hard time at drop-off; others exhibit their dismay in more subtle ways, or at home with mom and dad.
 The most useful thing you can do before your child's first day is to spend as much time as they need explaining what will happen and helping build their expectations.

 While parents are expected to do what they must to soothe their child if he displays signs of separation anxiety, experience has proven that prolonged goodbyes, chronically late drop-offs and other potentially disruptive steps do not necessarily aid in the adjustment process.
 Overall, we approach this transition with compassion and concern for every child.